the-turing-way/the-turing-way/chapters/rdm.md

 * **Interoperable** by using accessible, machine-readable formats and vocabularies
 * **Reusable** with relevant metadata attributes, clear licences, appropriate provenance information and community standards where possible.

+Findable data should have accurate and 'rich-enough' metadata to enable it to be found in search.
+This could be search within a specific repository, such as an institutional research data repository, or a broader search on the web.
+Regardless of whether the data or software are openly available, the metadata relating to these digital objects should still be open, to enable readability by both humans and machines.

+Accessible data should

 Drawn from [The FAIR Guiding Principles for scientific data management and stewardship](https://www.nature.com/articles/sdata201618)

 Making data 'FAIR' is not the same as making it 'open', but it does imply that you have managed your data sufficiently well to make it usable by others.